Are you looking for a creative way to stay busy as the winter months drag on or if you are stuck at home indefinitely?

 9. 15 Minute Zipper Pouch

-If you have 15 minutes, you could have this unique zipper pouch ready to go.
+If you have 15 minutes to spare, you could have this unique zipper pouch ready to go.
 Zipper pouches are wonderful to have on hand.

 10. Button Down Dress